-We now consider a simple classification problem and show how the POMDP frame- 396 work can be used to formulate this problem.
-In particular, we will give specific forms 397
+We now consider a simple classification problem and show how the POMDP framework can be used to formulate this problem.
+In particular, we will give specific forms for each of the ingredients described in Section III-E. This simple classification problem statement can be used to model problems such as medical diagnostics, nondestructive testing, and sensor scheduling for target detection.

-Our problem in illustrated in Fig. 3.
-Suppose an object belongs to a particular un-401 known class c, taking values in a set C of possible classes.
-We can take measurements 402 on the object that provide us with information from which we will infer the unknown 403 class.
-These measurements come from a "controlled sensor" at our disposal, which 404 we can use at will.
-Each time we use the sensor, we first have to choose a control 405 406 $u \in \mathcal{U}$.
+Our problem in illustrated in Figure 3.
+Suppose an object belongs to a particular unknown class c, taking values in a set C of possible classes.
+We can take measurements on the object that provide us with information from which we will infer the unknown class.
+These measurements come from a "controlled sensor" at our disposal, which we can use at will.
+Each time we use the sensor, we first have to choose a control $u \in U$.
 For each chosen control u, we get a measurement whose distribution depends on c and u.
-Call this distribution $P{\text{sensor}}(\cdot | c, u)$ (repeated uses of the sensor generate 407 independent measurements).
-Each time we apply control u, we incur a cost of $\kappa(u)$ 408 (i.e., the cost of using the controlled sensor depends on the control applied).
-The 409 410 controlled sensor may represent a particular measurement instrument that can be 411 controlled (e.g., with different configurations or settings) or may represent a set 412 of fixed sensors from which to choose (e.g., a seismic, radar, and induction sensor 413 for landmine detection, as discussed in Scott et al. 2004).
-Notice that detection (i.e., 414 hypothesis testing) is a special case of our problem because it reduces the case where 415 there are two classes: present and absent.
+Call this distribution $P{\text{sensor}}(\cdot|c, u)$ (repeated uses of the sensor generate independent measurements).
+Each time we apply control u, we incur a cost of $\kappa(u)$ (i.e., the cost of using the controlled sensor depends on the control applied).
+The controlled sensor may represent a particular measurement instrument that can be controlled (e.g., with different configurations or settings) or may represent a set of fixed sensors from which to choose (e.g., a seismic, radar, and induction sensor for landmine detection, as discussed in [50]).
+Notice that detection (i.e., hypothesis testing) is a special case of our problem because it reduces the case where there are two classes: present and absent.